Spurryag/Multispectral_tree_count/README.md

-# Application of Object Oriented Methods and Semi-Supervised Machine learning Algorithms for tree counts using Geospatial Data
+# Application of Object Oriented Methods and Semi-Supervised Machine learning Algorithms for tree counts using Geospatial Data (MSc Thesis)

 ## Abstract